Ken, Incineroar and Piranha Plant join 'Super Smash Bros. Ultimate'

 The roster for Super Smash Bros.
 Ultimate is complete.
 Sort of.
-During a Nintendo Direct presentation, Smash director Masahiro Sakurai confirmed that Ken, Ryu's legendary Street Fighter rival, and Incineroar, a feline Pokemon that debuted in Sun and Moon, will be playable characters.
+During a Nintendo Direct presentation, game director Masahiro Sakurai confirmed that Ken, Ryu's legendary Street Fighter rival, and Incineroar, a feline Pokemon that debuted in Sun and Moon, will be playable characters.
 That means the game will have a staggering 74 combatants at launch.
-Ken will be an 'echo fighter' of Ryu and based on his appearance in Super Street Fighter II Turbo.
-He'll play like Ryu but have some unique moves such as his hell wheel fling and Shippu Jinraikyaku final Smash.
+Ken will be an 'echo fighter' of Ryu and style on his Super Street Fighter II Turbo appearance.
+He'll play like Ryu but have some unique moves such as his Hell Wheel fling and Shippu Jinraikyaku final Smash.
 Incineroar, meanwhile, will be focused around wrestler-style grapples and throws.

 Sakurai said the roster will grow after the game's launch.
-If you pre-order Super Smash Bros.
-Ultimate digitally, or register a physical copy through the My Nintendo service, you'll be given a special download code for a Piranha Plant fighter once it's complete.
-(Nintendo said it should be ready in a couple of months.)
-In addition, Nintendo is planning DLC packs that will include one fighter, one stage and multiple music tracks for $5.99.
+If you pre-order Ultimate digitally, or register a physical copy through the My Nintendo service, you'll be given a download code for a special Piranha Plant fighter once it's complete.
+(Nintendo said the character should be ready in a couple of months.)
+In addition, Nintendo is planning some DLC packs that will include one fighter, one stage and multiple music tracks for $5.99.
 Fans can also purchase a Fighters Pass that includes five individual DLC packs, and a bonus Mii outfit based on Rex from Xenoblade Chronicles 2, for $24.99.
 "It may take a year or so to release all the DLC," Nintendo warned.

 Maybe one of those packs will include Waluigi?